TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Demonstrations

 \subsection{Sine-const dataset}

 We performed a series of experiments to verify the developed models.
 In one of the experiments, we generated 5000 temporally labeled time series.
-We used the following method for producing time series.
+We used the following method to produce time series.
 Target values were randomly alternated between zero and one, with the probability of switching to 0.1.
 When the target value was equal to one, features were generated using periodic functions with random shifts.

 We trained the conditional GAN model using the Adam optimizer with a learning rate of 0.0001.
 An exponential decay rate for the first moment estimates equals 0.5; as a loss function, we use binary cross-entropy.
 Discriminator architecture consisted of four one-dimensional convolutional layers with a leaky-ReLU activation function, a global average pooling layer, and a fully connected layer with a sigmoid activation function.
 Generator architecture consisted of three one-dimensional convolutional layers with leaky ReLU activations and dropouts with a rate equal to 0.2, followed by an LSTM layer with the same dropout, and then by average pooling and locally connected layer.
 We have trained the model for 1000 epochs; however, it converged earlier.
+The confidence intervals were obtained by bootstrapping 90\% of the synthetic data.